LinguineCode/puppet-controlrepo/README.md

 # puppet-controlrepo

 This project serves as a complete starter kit for your Puppet controlled infrastructure.
-It is an R10K-style "puppet-control" repository, set up with *Roles and Profiles* framework, and complete with a `Vagrantfile`.
+It is feature filled with everything you ever wanted but never had; such as *Hiera*, *R10K*, *Roles and Profiles framework*, and *Vagrant*.

+## Project Goals

+  1. Whitelabel so that anyone can use this project from a class demo all the way to a full blown Fortune 500 datacenter
+  2. Compatible with all operating systems (needs work)
+  3. Stay current with all the best practices

 ## Installation and Usage